Relevé. Tuck. Burn.

 Q- Do I need to sign up for class online first?

 A- Yes.
+Everyone must sign up for every class they want to attend no later than 2 hours before the class.
 Each class has a maximum amount of people per class.
-Simply fill out the online registration form ( http://rocthebarrerochester.com/Roc_the_barre_registration.php ).
 The earlier you do this the better your chances of reserving your spot in class as it is on a first come first serve basis.

 Q- When should I arrive at class?

-A- 10-15 minutes before the start of class.
-Your first class you will need to sign a waiver.
+A- 10 minutes before the start of class.
+Your first class you will need to fill out a form.
 Each class after that you may need to pay before class and you will need to check in for class.
 Arriving early also allows you to do some light stretching before class, and ask the experienced instructor any questions.

 Q-How do I sign up for private and semi-private sessions?